 Among the several examples of intertextuality in this selection, Turnbull’s adaptation of Keats is the most sustained.
 Starting from its almost homophonous title, he takes one of the greatest poems of the Romantic period and turns it on its head, skilfully mirroring stanza form, rhythm and rhyme.
 If you haven’t read Keats’ ‘Ode on a Grecian Urn’, you need to, and can do so here.
 Keats’ poem is a consideration of art, time and beauty as the speaker contemplates a classical Greek vase where youths are caught in time in a pastoral landscape.
 Tim Turnbull gives us an urban contemporary reworking where Romanticism is obsolete.

 Keats’ reverence for his urn is displaced immediately by the disparaging tone of Turnbull’s colloquial response to Perry’s work.
 It is as if he has just come across it – ‘Hello!
 What’s all this here?’
 It is not initially addressed, but commented on as ‘A kitschy vase’ which ‘some Shirley Temple manqué has knocked out’.
 When Grayson Perry won the Turner Prize in 2003, he was generally described as ‘the transvestite potter’, having an alter-ego called Claire who regularly dressed in blue and white Little Bo-Peep outfits.
 The tone of Turnbull’s language suggests a scornful dismissal of Perry and his work before the poem moves on to the vase itself.
-As well as ‘kitschy’, the speaker describes it as ‘gaudy’ and ‘garish’, but the subject matter depicted on the urn seems far from those adjectives.
+As well as ‘kitschy’, the speaker describes it as ‘gaudy’ and ‘garish’, but those adjectives seems far from appropriate for the subject matter depicted on the urn.

 Like Keats, Turnbull considers the paradox of the vase, which itself exudes ‘a sense of peace, of calm’, yet depicts noise and activity – ‘the throaty turbo roar’, ‘the joyful throb’, ‘the screech of tyres’ and ‘nervous squeals’.
 The auditory vocabulary and onomatopoeia convey the noise juxtaposed with the ‘calm’.
 Closer to Keats too is the appreciation of the way these depicted moments of apparent energy and movement are in fact caught in static representation, which means that though the squealing girls are painted in ‘peril’, in fact, ‘no harm’ will ‘befall these children.’
-That stretching of time is accentuated by the wait for ‘forever’, extending the sentence between the second and third stanzas.
+That stretching of time is accentuated by the wait for ‘forever’, extending the sentence from the second to the third stanza.

 Keats’ third stanza focuses on ‘happy, happy love’, while Turnbull gives a debased 21st century version, couched in the language of youth.
 He focuses on the young people’s underwear – ‘Calvin’s’ and ‘thong’ – and sexual activities as ‘each geezer toned and strong’ is ‘given head’ by girls who are ‘buff’.
 The unpleasant realities of such behaviour are also included, with the reference to ‘chlamydia roulette’, the chance possibility of a sexually transmitted infection.